cseanburns/systems-librarianship/src/3c-library-search.md

 The details help confirm that this is the program we want to install.
 Note that the output also returns a URL to the program's homepage on the web.
-Visit that link to read more about the software.
+Visit that link to read more about the software and its documentation.

 To install `yaz`, run the following command: